PolMine/cwbtools/cran-comments.md

 ## General remarks

 The package has been removed from CRAN due to an ERROR resulting from a broken link for test data.
-I could not fix this issue in time.
+Unfortunately, I could not fix this issue in time.
+This release fixes the issue.
 I would be very glad if 'cwbtools' was back on CRAN soon.

 This release also offers a workaround for functionality of the zen4R package that is currently not working.